Pilates Mat Exercise: Tips to get more out of your Workout!

 Don’t whip the legs but focus on the distance between your nose and knees staying the same throughout.

-To get more out of your side kicks keep the top leg reaching at or past the bottom leg, which will keep your waist lifted off the mat.
+To get more out of your side kicks keep the top leg reaching at or past the bottom leg, which will keep your waist long and lifted off the mat.

-The top hand can be placed behind the head for less support and more core control as you kick your legs up and down, forward and back.
+The top hand can be placed behind the head to make the side kicks more challenging, and for less support and more core control as you kick your legs up and down, forward and back.

-Find out our recommended Pilates Mat Exercise DVD here!
+Find my favorite recommended Pilates Mat Exercise DVD here!